-The Food and Drug Administration (FDA) is developing and implementing a Cross‑Network Directory Service (CNDS) that addresses the stand‑alone nature of existing distributed research networks and barriers to working across these networks.
-A CNDS will enable individual networks to become a community of interoperable networks, allowing end users to participate in and move around from network to network as research needs dictate.
-This product will enhance network scalability and enable data partners to engage with multiple networks by allowing them to decide their level of participation and their governance rules.
+The FDA developed and implemented a Cross Network Directory Service (CNDS) that addresses the stand alone nature of existing distributed research networks and barriers to working across these networks.
+A CNDS enables individual networks to become a community of interoperable networks, allowing end users to participate in and move around from network to network as research needs dictate.
+This product enhances network scalability and enables data partners to engage with multiple networks, by allowing them to decide their level of participation and their governance rules.

 PROJECT PURPOSE & GOALS

-This project will create an open source interoperable service that allows data partners to participate in multiple data research networks, query across the networks, and share analytic capabilities and knowledge across networks.
-The project will be piloted across two existing networks: FDA’s Sentinel System and PCORnet, PCORI’s National Patient‑Centered Clinical Research Network.
+This project created an open source interoperable service that allows data partners to participate in multiple data research networks, query across the networks, and share analytic capabilities and knowledge across networks.
+The project was piloted across two existing networks: FDA’s Sentinel System and the National Patient‑Centered Clinical Research Network (PCORnet).